Jardin Japones / Japanese Gardens

-Although, to be fair, you can just about hear the drone of cars on the main avenues in the background, which spoils your zen a little.
-Plus there is the occasional school trip of noisy children, or young family, partly because the koi carp and ducks are happy to be fed by visitors, which kids usually seem to enjoy.
-Here is one such contented plump duck:
+To be fair, you can just about hear the drone of cars on the main avenues in the background, which spoils your zen a little, but not completely.
+Also watch out for the occasional school trip of noisy children, or young family, partly because the abundant koi carp and ducks are happy to be fed by visitors, which kids usually seem to enjoy.

 Beautifully Maintained Gardens

 The park itself is wonderfully kept and very pretty all year round, as the different plants, trees and bushes show their lovely colors at varying points in the calendar.
-Apart from the koi carp and ducks in the cutely landscaped ponds, there are other easy on the eye features such as sculpted shrubberies, ornate arched red bridges, pattering mini rock waterfalls and zen-like stone and sculpture formations, as I can be seen standing next to over to the right, looking like a silly elf for some strange reason.
+Apart from the koi carp and ducks in the cutely landscaped ponds, there are other easy on the eye features such as sculpted shrubberies, ornate arched red bridges, pattering mini rock waterfalls and zen-like stone and sculpture formations.

 In case you are wondering ‘why exactly are there Japanese gardens in Buenos Aires?‘, well, they were given as a ‘thank you’ to Argentina, by Japanese immigrants living in Buenos Aires, when they constructed this lovely five acre park in 1967.